KeepFloyding/keepfloyding.github.io/_posts/2020-03-28-openfoam-CFD.md

 `

-Because the whole thing is written in C++, it uses object oriented programming to automatically allow for easy discretisation.
+Because the whole thing is written in C++, it uses object oriented programming to automatically allow for easy discretization.
 All this requires of you therefore, is simply to call the right object.

 # Its super extensive
 Not only is the code open source and beautiful, it is actually super extensive.
-There are modules to deal with all types of physics and phenomena, ftom Black-Scholes equation to simulating the flow of magnetic fluids.
+There are modules to deal with all types of physics and phenomena, from Black-Scholes equation to simulating the flow of magnetic fluids.
 If you want to write your own code, then that's fine but take a quick look [here](https://www.openfoam.com/documentation/user-guide/standard-libraries.php) at the existing functionality to make your life easier.

 # It has a python interface
 Don't like dealing in C++.
 No worries, there is a python interface that you can use to set up your scenarios and manage your machines ([PyFoam](https://github.com/takaakiaoki/PyFoam)).
 I myself have not used it extensively, but it seems to be well documented and regularly maintained.
 This interface comes in handy if you need to couple your CFD simulation with other systems (perhaps a machine learning algorithm).
 A python interface is a good environment to set up some crosstalk.

-# But how do I postprocess?
+# But how do I post process?

-Postprocessing results is a way that you retrieve the results from your CFD simulation to analyse the variable of importance.
-A lot of the commercial CFd tools a post processing tool embedded in the software ( or alternatively use their own postprocessing tool such as CFDPost).
+Post processing results is a way that you retrieve the results from your CFD simulation to analyse the variable of importance.
+A lot of the commercial CFd tools a post processing tool embedded in the software ( or alternatively use their own post processing tool such as CFDPost).
 For OpenFoam, we use an open source tool called Paraview which can analyse results and run animations of transient simulations.
 It's not perfect but it is suitable for most of your needs.
 It also has a python interface to help you automate tedious postprocessing tasks which can come on handy ( although personally I never got it to work during my PHD years.)

 # Stop talking, where do I get started?